cultofmetatron/thorax-rails/README.md

 # Thorax::Rails

-TODO: Write a gem description
+Its a thorax gem for your rails app

 ## Installation